hwdong-net/hwdong-net.github.io/_posts/2020-05-04-A short tutorial about git and github.md

 Work_2020_1_23_john.doc
 Work_2020_2_1_smith.doc
 ```
-If there are many modofication,there wiil be many files and you hard to know difference between them.
+If a file is modified many times, it is difficult to tell the difference between these different versions of the file

 ###  What git can do?